kyleliao321/instagram-clone-server/README.md

 docker volume prune
 ```

-## Developement
+## Development
-To prevent any dependency withing application has conflicts with host machine, the project use docker to setup development environment, making it isolated.
+To prevent any dependency within application has conflicts with host machine, the project use docker to setup development environment, making it isolated.
 Follow the instruction below to setup your development envrionment:

 ### 1. Prerequisite
 - Install docker and docker-compose on your host machine.